Category: Real Estate News

 Title Insurance Rates to Decrease in September

 Yes, you read that correctly.
-Every few years, the Texas Department of Insurance (the state agency that regulates title insurance) looks at title industry data to see how we are doing, and to see if a rate increase or decrease is warranted.
-The statistical data is provided to TDI by title insurance agents and underwriters.
-Currently, […]
+Every few years, the Texas Department of Insurance (the state agency that regulates title insurance) looks at title industry data to see how we are doing, […]

 Read More of Title Insurance Rates to Decrease in September >>